32-git/world_clock/README.md

   - Los Angeles, U.S.A.
   - Tokyo, Japan

-This has been achieved by creating a simple GUI with the library 'Tkinter'.
+This has been achieved by creating a simple GUI with the libraries Tkinter and CustomTkinter.
 Displayed are hours minutes and seconds of the time in a given time zone.
 Exact times and time zone adjustments were made possible with the libraries 'datetime' and 'pytz', respectively.